takacsmark/flask-sql-ci-docker/README.md

 ## Kubernetes

-The repo features a basic Kubernetes deploymetn showcase.
+The repo features a basic Kubernetes deployment showcase.

 Install a hypervisor, kubectl and Minikube as described [here](https://kubernetes.io/docs/tasks/tools/install-minikube/).